TrystanLea/blog/pages/en/monitoring.md

   <br><br>
   See the guide here on how to set up this app: <a href="https://guide.openenergymonitor.org/applications/octopusagile/">Octopus Agile Emoncms app</a>.
   <br><br>
-  The screenshot on the right shows our whole house consumption over the last 60 days.
-Our average unit rate has been 11.6p/kWh which is 24% cheaper than the <a href="https://powercompare.co.uk/electricity-prices/">standard unit prices</a> for our area and an amazing 40% less than the previous tariff that we were on.
+  The screenshot on the right shows our whole house consumption over a 60 day period.
+Our average unit rate was 11.6p/kWh which is 24% cheaper than the <a href="https://powercompare.co.uk/electricity-prices/">standard unit prices</a> for our area and an amazing 40% less than the previous tariff that we were on.
   <br><br>
-  Over the last 120 days (since we joined Octopus) the average unit price has been 10.9p/kWh, prices were a bit cheaper early on and we didnt have the heat pump running during more expensive hours as it was warmer.
+  For 2020 as a whole, our average unit rate was 9.8 p/kWh inc VAT.

   </div>
   <div class="col2">